PanagiotisDrakatos/Lightweight_IoT_Crypto_Library/README.md

 <p>Navigate <a href="https://github.com/PanagiotisDrakatos/Light_IoT_CryptoDevice/blob/master/SecureUWPClient/SecureUWPClient/MainPage.xaml.cs">here</a> for furthermore informations of how to run this library in UWP apps</p>
 <h2>Android</h2>
 <p>Navigate <a href="https://github.com/PanagiotisDrakatos/Light_IoT_CryptoDevice/blob/master/SecureAndroidClient/app/src/main/java/com/security/crypto/MainActivity.java">here</a> for furthermore informations of how to run this library in Android apps</p>

+#Contribute
+ 1. Fork it: git clone https://github.com/PanagiotisDrakatos/Light_IoT_CryptoDevice.git
+ 2. Create your feature branch: git checkout -b my-new-feature
+ 3. Commit your changes: git commit -am 'Add some feature'
+ 4. Push to the branch: git push origin my-new-feature
+ 5. Submit a pull request :D

+#License
+<p> This project is licensed under the MIT License - see the<a href="https://github.com/PanagiotisDrakatos/Light_IoT_CryptoDevice/blob/master/LICENSE">Licence.md</a>file for details</p>